-Apple Mail in iOS 9 brings out a trio of major enhancements making the app more useful than ever: document attachments, intelligent searching with Proactive and enhanced multitasking features on the iPad Air 2, iPad mini 4 and iPad Pro.
+Apple Mail in iOS has a trio of features making the app more useful than ever: document attachments, intelligent searching with Proactive and enhanced multitasking features on the iPad.

 In this tutorial, you’ll learn how to trash all your messages in Mail in one go.

-How to trash all emails in Apple Mail for iOS 9
+How to trash all emails in iPhone or iPad Mail app

-Step 1: Launch Mail on your iPhone, iPod touch or iPad with iOS 9 or later.
+Step 1: Launch Mail on your iPhone, iPod touch or iPad.

 Step 2: In the inbox list, tap on an inbox you’d like to wipe clean.
 In my example, I’m going to select my iDownloadBlog work account.
 I’m overwhelmed with these emails on a daily basis and have decided I want to see them vanished.

 Step 4: Three buttons should now appear alongside the bottom: Mark All, Move All and Trash All.
 Select Trash All to continue.

 Tip: Depending on your iOS email settings, you may instead see a button labeled Archive All, but more on that further below.

 Step 5: You shall now be presented with a warning asking you to confirm that you really wish to delete all the messages in that particular inbox.